 What are Technical Universities?

-Earlier German technical Universities restricted their teaching to technical and engineering disciplines, now they offer variety of courses like arts and humanities, the main focus of their activities is still engineering and science.
+Technical universities are the universities of Germany that focus on studies regarding engineering and such.
+Earlier German technical Universities restricted their teaching to technical and engineering disciplines, but since time has moved forward and with the increase in international students, technical universities now offer a variety of courses in arts & humanities.
+Regardless of expanding their vision to various fields of study, the primary focus of their activities is still engineering and science.

 What are Fachhochschule Institutions?

 The term Fachhochschule means 'university of applied sciences'.
 Their main coursework is more practical than theoretical in nature.
 This could be due to the common belief among german universities that practical work helps in better understanding than theory.
 This is also the primary reason why there are The courses are shorter and more students are enrolling in these Institutions.

 The academic year runs from October to July and is on the semester system.
 The German curriculum emphasizes independent study.
 Students are expected to do independent reading, prepare oral reports and papers and attend lectures and small group discussions.
 The student must complete a certain amount of coursework to sit for the exams.

 German Universities grade on a scale of 1-5; 1 is the highest while 5 is failing.
 The academic record consists of the student's collection of Scheine or certificates of completion for each course.

 The visa requirements for going to Germany depending on the country you are coming from.
 Read below to see if you would need a visa to study in Germany.